risingwavelabs/risingwave-operator/docs/general/api.md

 </em>
 </td>
 <td>
+<p>Deprecated
-<p>The spec of a shared template for components and a global scope of replicas.</p>
+The spec of a shared template for components and a global scope of replicas.</p>
 </td>
 </tr>
 <tr>